kit-kch/psoc-sw-player/README.md

-# PSoC OLED Display Test
+# PSoC Audio Player Software

-This repository contains a small firmware to test the OLED Display on the PSoC extension PCB.
+This repository contains the PSoC reference audio player to be used with psoc-soc and the PSoC extension PCB.

 ## Compiling the Software